Hard times ahead

 Use it up, wear it out, make it do, or do without~ Great Depression Motto

 During the Depression, womenfolks made clothing out of flour sacks.
 Flour companies figured out what they were doing and started printing their sacks with flowers and such so the ladies could feel pretty.
-Clothes were made and remade and then made into quilts.
+Clothes were made and worn, remade and resized, and then finally made into quilts.

 We learned a lot during those days of little–my grandparents and their children and, much later, me and my children–about survival.
 When things are hard, I mean hard as rock hard or worse, when there seems little you can do, there is still much that can be done.
 You have to be creative.
 You have to be willing to do what you can and not what you want to do.
+Most of all, be thankful to the Lord for what you have.
+Put a smile on your face and make hard days as sweet as you can for those you love.
 Those who can do this survive and even thrive no matter how dark the days.

-If you trust God, you can always make it through.
+If you trust God and work hard, you can always make it through.

 Keep a good attitude

 Truthfully, much about surviving in times of trial or deprivation depends on how you view things.
 Attitude is extremely important.
 I’ve seen it in others and I’ve lived it.
-Those who trusted God, kept on going.
+Those who kept a good attitude, kept on going.
 Those who didn’t, failed.

 Matthew 6: 25-27, “For this reason I say to you, do not be worried about your life, as to what you will eat or what you will drink; nor for your body, as to what you will put on.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air, that they do not sow, nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not worth much more than they?
 And who of you by being worried can add a single hour to his life?”

-And we hoped.
-We hoped because we read God’s Word and believed it.
+During the hard times my family faced, we hoped because we read God’s Word and believed it.
 Hoped because we prayed.
 We hoped because we trusted in God’s mercy, sovereignty, and in His goodness.

-During those days of abuse, of little, of deep pain and deprivation, we studied Scriptures, homeschooled, read books together, cooked, did chores, played games, watched movies and TV shows, took walks, laughed, talked, encouraged each other, and at times cried together.
+We studied Scriptures, homeschooled, read books together, cooked and ate together, did chores, played games, sang and danced, took walks, laughed, talked, encouraged each other, and at times cried together.

 We endured because of our trust in God.